cyberbotics/webots-doc/automobile/road-segments.md

 - `length`: Defines in how many meter the new lane is created.
 - `newLaneLeft`: Defines whether the new lane should be created on the right or left side of the road.
-- `newLanetexture`: Defines the texture to be used for the new lane.
+- `newLaneTexture`: Defines the texture to be used for the new lane.

 ### AddLanesRoadSegment